How To Define Your Target Market in 7 Steps

 What do their customers think?

 If you aren’t yet clear on your product’s benefits, now is the time to make a list.
-Make a list of your top items that you plan to advertise with Facebook and Instagram ads.
+List the top items you plan to advertise with Facebook and Instagram ads.

-As in the case with Performio, the product has customers spending less time paying for performance and more time driving performance.
+As with Performio, the product has customers spending less time paying for performance and more time driving performance.
 Their target audience is businesses that are high-growth or enterprise organizations.

 You’ll discover more about your target consumer if you grasp how your product benefits them.